aniketpathak028/ticket-booking-system/README.md

-LLD implementation for a simple ticket booking system using core java (just a practice for mimimcing IRCTC/MMT like applications)
+LLD implementation for a simple ticket booking system using java (just a practice for mimimcing IRCTC/MMT like applications)

 ### Clone the Repository
 ```sh